-Gaddi community has both lower and higher castes.
+The Gaddi community has both lower and higher castes.
 They follow a very different culture and traditions making them different from the other communities.
-They have a beautiful culture of folk songs which is divided according to the occasions that occur in ones’ life.
-They are mostly found in the Indian states of Himachal Pradesh.
-They follow Hindu religion and belong to several castes like Brahmin, Rajput, Dhangar, Khatri, Rana and Thakur.
-They have preserved their traditional culture in the original form till date.
-Gaddi music can be divided into various categories like marriage songs, festivity songs, love songs, historical songs, and religious songs.
+They have a beautiful culture of folk songs, which is divided according to the occasions that occur in one’s life.
+They are mostly found in the Indian state of Himachal Pradesh.
+They follow the Hindu religion and belong to several castes like Brahmin, Rajput, Dhangar, Khatri, Rana and Thakur.
+To date, they have preserved their traditional culture in its original form.
+Gaddi music can be divided into various categories, like marriage songs, festivity songs, love songs, historical songs, and religious songs.

 Dhud wo dhud